SEE DATES BELOW

 All workshops are 3 nights and end early AM of the 4th day.
 All dates are equally good for the workshop in terms of angles of the Milky Way and the unpredictable weather!

-August 8 - 11 (Sunday 1pm - Wednesday early AM) -- SOLD OUT - Waiting List Open
+August 8 - 11 (Sunday 1pm - Wednesday early AM) -- CLOSED - Waiting List Open

 COVID-19 Safety Requirements

 In order to attend this workshop you must be fully vaccinated against COVID-19 by the time the workshop starts.
 If you will not be able to get vaccinated in time please check back next year.
 No exceptions, please don't ask.

 Having everyone vaccinated creates a safer environment for all of us when it comes to carpooling, being close together when I'm helping you with your camera, indoor sessions, etc.

 We will be meeting indoors at times, and you may join the group for an indoor meal in restaurants at your discretion.

 Come explore the real Down East coast of Maine!
 Join professional photographer Adam Woodworth along the Bold Coast of Maine in Lubec, a small fishing village with a big heart and artist community, which also happens to be the easternmost town in the US.
 With lighthouses, rugged ocean cliffs, dark night skies, bald eagles, seals, and whales, this is an amazing place to photograph!